Holmes7/holmes7.github.io/src/pages/posts/saitama.md

 ### The Reward

-He doesn’t gain widespread recognition despite his good deeds.
-He doesn't have a fan club.
-Most of the people think he's just a cheat. **But**, he earns the respect of a few people.
-And they respect him for who he truly is.
+Saitama doesn’t gain widespread fame or respect.
+Most people dismiss him as a fraud. **But**, he earns the genuine respect of a few people who see him for who he truly is.

 ![genos-1](https://i.postimg.cc/ZqCbJNwM/genos-thanks-1.png)
 ![genos-2](https://i.postimg.cc/FK89zKqs/genos-thanks-2.png)